configuration parameter defines the file format to use for new

 and Barracuda file formats.

-To create new tables that take advantage of features supported by
+To create new file-per-table tables that take advantage of

 DYNAMIC row format, set

 Barracuda, which is the default setting as of